phillipsdata/git-migrate/README.md

 - **dir** The full system path where the Git repositories should be created.
 - **authors** The full system path to the authors file.
 See [Atlassian's migration guide](https://www.atlassian.com/git/tutorials/migrating-prepare).
 - **url** The URL to your SVN repository.
-- **javalib** The fully system path to [Atlassian's svn-migration-scripts.jar](https://bitbucket.org/atlassian/svn-migration-scripts/downloads) file.
+- **javalib** The full system path to [Atlassian's svn-migration-scripts.jar](https://bitbucket.org/atlassian/svn-migration-scripts/downloads) file.
 - **sync** Set if you need to update an existing Git repository it with commits from the SVN repository